themlstudent/StackOverflow_Question_Tagging_Project/README.md

    - Train Set.
    - Test Set.
 - **Train.csv** - contains 4 Columns :-
-     - Id of a User.
+     - Id
-     - Title of the Question.
+     - Title
-     - Body of the Question.
+     - Body
      - Tags.
 - **Test.csv** - contains the same columns as Test data but without the Tags, which you are to Predict.
 - **Size of Train.csv** --> 6.75 GB